mrdandelion6/ViMak-Moonlander/README.md

 Use the documentation at [https://docs.qmk.fm/](https://docs.qmk.fm/#/newbs_getting_started?id=set-up-your-environment) to set up your environment for building your firmware.
 Don't run `qmk setup`.

 ### Get ZSA's QMK Firmware
 You need to build your layout against [https://github.com/zsa/qmk_firmware/](https://github.com/zsa/qmk_firmware/) which is ZSA's QMK fork (instead of qmk/qmk_firmware).
 This is what Oryx (ZSA's graphical configurator) uses, so it's guaranteed to work.
-A common place is just `~/qmk_firmware/`.
-Run the command below:
+Run the following command to set QMK to point to ZSA's firmware:
 ```bash
 # choose a place to clone , e.g. ~/qmk_firmware
 qmk setup zsa/qmk_firmware -b firmware24 -H ~/qmk_firmware